-If you’re looking for a popular backpacking trail in the Bay Area… the Skyline to the Sea Trail in Santa Cruz is it.
+If you’re looking for a popular backpacking trail in the Bay Area, the Skyline to the Sea Trail in Santa Cruz is it.
+You get to hike through TWO of California’s State Parks: Castle Rock State Park and Big Basin Redwoods State Park.
 This is a great backpacking option for the Fall and by the coastal breeze.

 You do not need a permit to hike the Skyline to the Sea Trail, but you do need a reservation for the backcountry trail camps which you can learn more about here.
 I hear this trail is very popular so you need to reserve it months in advance, but we went during a heatwave at the end of Oct 2018 and called one day ahead for permits on a weekday and didn’t see anyone until we arrived at Big Basin.

 There are two trailhead options for this hike: Saratoga Gap route which follows the actual Skyline to the Sea Trail, and the Castle Rock route which starts at the main Castle Rock entrance and is labeled the scenic route.
 Both end at Waddell Beach in Santa Cruz.
 Both trails are a one-way thru-hike so you’ll have to arrange a ride at the end.
 You can park your car at the Castle Rock trailhead but not the Saratoga Gap Trailhead which are three miles apart on the road, but the Castle Rock route adds two additional easy miles and is the route we took that I’ll be detailing in this trip report.

 Arranging a ride: There are no public transportations in the area.
 I used my Garmin Mini InReach on the trail (any satellite phone will do) to let a friend know what time I’ll be exiting on the day of to get picked up, but there’s weak cell service at Waddell Beach also if you want to chance it.